-When Lindy was a child, she loved looking under her parents bed where piles of prints and original art were stored, waiting to be framed and put on the walls of their eclectically decorated home.
+When Lindy was a child, she loved looking under her parents bed where piles of prints and original art were waiting to be framed and put on the walls of their eclectically decorated home.
 Sifting through the abstract and expressionist art, Lindy was in awe of such wonderful pattern and color!

 Lindy’s parents were art collectors with a passion for sharing their love of fine art.
 There were paintings covering the living room walls and decorating the turquoise painted dining room.
 Family vacations included visiting art museums and galleries and one could browse big art books adorning the living room coffee table.